Ziothh/chess/README.md

 # Chess
 This project is still a WIP.

-It is a playground for me to better develop my Rust and large repository management skills.
+It is a playground for me to play with some fun libraries and better develop my Rust / large repository management skills.

 ## Current status
 The chess engine is implemented and is exposed via the server to communicate with the web app.